Brihanmumbai Municipal Corporation

-The Brihanmumbai Municipal Corporation (BMC), or the Municipal Corporation of Greater Mumbai (MCGM) is the governing civic body of Mumbai, the capital city of Maharashtra.
+The Brihanmumbai Municipal Corporation (BMC) is the governing civic body of Mumbai, the capital city of Maharashtra.

-The BMC is India's richest municipal corporation.
-Its annual budget exceeds that of some of India's smaller states.
-Established under the Bombay Municipal Corporation Act of 1888, the BMC is responsible for the civic infrastructure and administration of the city and some suburbs.
-The Brihanmumbai Municipal Corporation has been formed with the functions of improving the infrastructure of the town.
-The Brihanmumbai Municipal Corporation is also a beneficial corporation which creates a surplus of 3000Cr - 4000Cr annually.
-The total budget of Ranchi Municipality is less than one percent of the total budget of Brihanmumbai Corporation.
-In the year of 2024, BMC has invested its 47% revenue on infrastructure in Mumbai.
+More well funded than any other municipal corporation in India, its annual budget exceeds that of some of the country's smaller states.
+Established by the legislature of British India under the Bombay Municipal Corporation Act 1888, the BMC is responsible for the civic infrastructure and administration of the city and some suburbs.

 History

 The Municipal administration in the erstwhile Bombay existed since 1805.
 During this period the civic administration was vested in a Court of Petty Sessions.
 Up to the end of 18th century the administration of Bombay was conducted by the President and Council directly.
 However, since the Municipal administration had been inefficient, multiple efforts were undertaken by the British administration.
 The first major change came through in the year 1865 with a Municipal Corporation being established as a Body Corporate and Sir Arthur Crawford was appointed as the first Municipal Commissioner.

 Thereafter in 1872, after enactment of the Bombay Act No. III of 1872, a regular Corporation was established consisting of 64 elected Corporators who were the rate (tax) payers with the right to vote being restricted to the tax payers only.
 Sir Pherozeshah Mehta was instrumental in the drafting of the 1872 Act which led to the establishment of the Corporation as seen today.
 Sir Pherozeshah served as a Municipal Commissioner in 1873 and served as Chairman in 1884–86, and President in 1905 and 1911.
 Fondly called as the Father of Municipal Government in Bombay, a large statue of Sir Pherozeshah was erected in 1923 in his memory and respect and adorns the Municipal Corporation Building.

-The British Administration the Bombay Municipal Corporation Act, 1888 which streamlined the operations of the Corporation by way of better administration and by providing proper responsibilities to its representatives.
-The Act, with some amendments continue to be in force till date.
+The Imperial Legislative Council passed the Bombay Municipal Corporation Act 1888, which streamlined the operations of the Corporation by way of better administration and by vesting proper responsibilities in its representatives.
+The Act, with some amendments, remains in force.